OmerMasih/Note-Taker-Express.js/README.md

   <br/>

-### This generator is created by Masihullah Omer.👏🏻
+### This appication is created by Masihullah Omer.🧑🏻‍💻